IIP Placements in India

 Forefront Capital Management is a technology-driven financial services firm and India’s first boutique firm to focus on fundamental-based quantitative investing and electronic trading.
 The firm was founded in 2009 and is registered with SEBI as a portfolio manager.
 Forefront currently manages assets for high net worth individuals, family offices, and corporations across long-only equity, market-neutral, and other absolute return strategies.
-Forefront Capital is neither a traditional fundamental manager who picks a concentrated portfolio of stocks in a subjective way, nor a technical/statistical arbitrage kind of manager who invests based on black box ideas.
-Rather, it uses common fundamental factors (e.g. P/E, P/B ratios) that good investors look at, but invest on them in an entirely system-driven way.
+Forefront Capital is neither a traditional fundamental manager that picks a concentrated portfolio of stocks in a subjective way, nor a technical/statistical arbitrage kind of manager that invests based on black box ideas.
+Rather, it uses common fundamental factors (e.g. P/E, P/B ratios) that good investors look at, but invests on them in an entirely system-driven way.
 While traditional fundamental managers can study one sector or a few stocks based on their fundamentals, FFC uses data and systems, to study hundreds of stocks in the same way.
 This is a unique approach that has been traded successfully in 20+ countries across equities, debt, currencies, and commodities, and FFC is the first to do this in India in a specialized way.
-Summer interns will be involved in two kinds of projects:
+IIP interns will be involved in two kinds of projects:

 - Quantitative analysis of fundamental, macro-economic and financial data: Typical tasks would include reading academic and broker literature to formulate investment hypotheses, gathering and cleaning data into a usable format, running statistical tests on the data and coming up with investment models based on the research results.
 Example: Analyzing 200 years worth of district level rainfall data to predict the performance of agriculture stocks.
 Technologies used: Python, Matlab, SQL Server, Excel, Bloomberg and various market data services.